-Cost is really important in determining where I can go to college, so I may not be able to attend the college I want to attend.
+Cost is important in determining where I can go to college, so I may not be able to attend the college I want to attend.
 It is true, unfortunately, that ability to pay for your education is playing a larger role in the admissions process today than it did a few years ago, but ability to pay should not be your first criterion for not applying to a school you would like to attend.
-There is a lot of money available from many sources to help needy students pay for college - you just have to do a lot of research, take an active role in the pursuit of assistance, and be creative.
-See the chapter in this handbook on financial aid.
+There is a lot of money available from many sources to help needy students pay for college - you must do a lot of research, take an active role in the pursuit of assistance, and be creative.
+See the section on financial aid.

 Test scores are the most important criterion in college admission.
-You will read more about this later in this handbook, but in fact, this is not true for most colleges.
+This statement is not true for most colleges.
 Because of the changes in the SAT content and scoring, some colleges have even made the SAT optional.
-The vast majority of colleges look at all parts of your application and what you will bring to their campus community.
+Most colleges look at all parts of your application and what you will bring to their campus community.
 Your standardized test scores might get you into the ballpark of the applicant pool, and they may keep you out at other places.
-But in the end, for most colleges, your high school transcript (school, courses, and grades) will be most important.
+In the end, for most colleges, your high school transcript (school, courses, and grades) will be the most important criterion regarding your college admission.